runemadsen/gerstner.js/README.md

 });
 ```

-Keep in mind that `Gerstner.js` won't help you with generating the glyph path.
+Keep in mind that `Gerstner.js` won't help you generate the glyph path data.
 You will need to do that yourself, or via a library like `d3.js`.
-If you use `d3.js` please know that the SVG glyph tag specification only supports a single path "d" attribute, and d3.js will automatically generate multiple paths using "transform" to position them.
-So you might need to fight it a little bit.
+If you use d3, please know that the SVG glyph tag specification only supports a single "d" attribute and no nested `path` tags, which goes against d3's general philosophy.

-Now that you've added as many glyphs as you want to, you can add the `Font` object to the `Styler` and generate a stylesheet.
-This is shown here with an extra css rule that uses the new font.
+Now that you've added one or many glyphs to your font, you can add the font to your `Gerstner.Styler` object.
+The next time it renders, it will have a generate `font-face` rule that you can use in your CSS (as shown in the `addStyle` command here).

 ```js
 s.addFont(f);